 How to Add Bullet Points & Numbered Lists in WordPress

-Add Bullet Points & Numbered Lists
+Adding Bullet Points & Numbered Lists in WordPress

 Once you’re in the WordPress post editor, just click on the plus (+) sign and search for ‘List’.
 Then enter the ‘List Block’.